HuseyinAsik/task/README.md

 # Task Api

 ## Database
-For install database, there is a script for that inside Script folder.
-Just run this script.
+For install database, there is a backup file for that inside Backup folder.
+Just restore database via this file.

 ## Connect to Database
 For connect to database, there is a section which is called "DefaultConnection" inside appsetting.json.
 Just change this line with your connection string which is Task database is installed.